Skip to main content

 Sometimes you might not even know what’s bothering you.
 You just know that you feel bad and want to forget for a while.

-Alcohol can give you temporary relief, but this is brief.
-The ultimate effect is lowered mood and higher anxiety.
+Alcohol may appear to give you some relief, but this is brief.
+It soon lowers your mood and increases your anxiety.

-You may find that you need to drink more to stay numb and avoid your emotions.
-This can lead to alcohol dependence.
+You also may find that over time you need to drink more to stay numb and avoid your emotions.
+This can lead to alcohol tolerance.

 Releasing emotions